About the Show

 About the Producer

-Spencer used to podcast and write for Silicon Sasquatch, a fine group of refugee journalism students.
+Spencer also podcasts and writes for Silicon Sasquatch, a fine group of refugee journalism students.
 You can also find Player Accounts posted over there.
-Some of his work at the site can be found here.
+Some of his work for the site can be found here.

 Someday, he wants this (or something like it) to be his job.